It's winter which means sweater outfits are out in full force.

 Keeping your sweater solid reduces it's memorability.
 You can spice things up a bit with stitching styles (such as an aran design as seen to the left), but a better option for your first 2 foundation pieces are simple smooth knits.

 A grey turtle neck or navy blue crew with raglan sleeves is going to work with almost all the jeans in our wardrobe.

 Sweaters in white, red, or heavily patterned designs CAN be matched with jeans – however the jeans need to compliment these stronger sweaters.

-Probably the most important thing you can remember with upper body/lower body combos like sweater/jean pairings is that you want to maintain proportion.
+Probably the most important thing you can remember when pairing jeans with your sweater outfits is that you want to maintain proportion.

 A chunky roll neck sweater with raised decorative stitching adds a lot of bulk to your upper body, and you'll need some heft down low to keep from looking like a cartoon character.

 Go for sturdy, wide-legged jeans when you wear those big, bulky sweaters.

 And by the same token, if you're sporting a slim little cotton pullover or cardigan that's just a single layer, with no bulky knitting or hems, go for a narrower leg and a tighter fit in your jeans, too.

 You can (and should) extend this logic to footwear: don't wear your sleekest dress shoes with the smoothest surface and sharpest toes if you're wearing a puffy knit sweater and a pair of boot-cut jeans.

 Wear slim shoes with slim sweater/jeans combos, and heavier shoes and boots with bigger jeans and sweaters.